Love in the first degree

 "Somehow, I managed to convince her that I was a nice chap and put 'international relations' into practice."

 Following that initial success, Bernd eventually proposed to Diar at the Grand Hotel in Brighton, and they married at a country estate outside Gothenburg in her native Sweden in September 2000.
-Thirteen years later the couple are still happily married and live in Virginia, US with their three children, Soraya (7), Shirin (6) and Dariush (2).
+The couple will be celebrating their twenty five year wedding anniversary later this year and live in Virginia, US with their three children, Soraya (18), Shirin (17) and Dariush (13).

 Tom Burnell and Rosie Mulhern